mdmitulhossen/Assignment-College-Student-Management-System/README.md

 - No role-based access control is implemented
 - The sidebar can be collapsed/expanded for better space utilization
 - Theme preference is stored in localStorage
-- The application is optimized for modern browsers (Chrome, Firefox, Edge, Safari)

-### Performance
-- Client-side rendering is used for all pages
-- No pagination is implemented (suitable for small to medium datasets)
-- All filtering and sorting happens on the client-side

 ## Available Scripts